apache/dolphinscheduler/docs/docs/en/faq.md

 ---

-## Q: After the process definition is manually started or scheduled, no process instance is generated.
+## Q: After the workflow definition is manually started or scheduled, no workflow instance is generated.

 A:   1, first **check whether the MasterServer service exists through jps**, or directly check whether there is a master service in zk from the service monitoring.